 Queensland Electricity Class Action

-CS Energy is defending a class action filed by a law firm and backed by litigation funders, which relates to historical electricity prices.
-We reject the claims being made and are strongly defending this class action.
+CS Energy has successfully defended a class action filed by a law firm and backed by litigation funders, which relates to historical electricity prices.

 CS Energy is committed to complying with all market rules and regulations and we have dedicated substantial resources to ensuring we meet our obligations.
 Our bidding activity is regulated under the National Electricity Law and the National Electricity Rules by the Australian Energy Regulator.